 The climate is going to keep on changing.
 How is this going to affect the growth of trees?
-From nutrient availability for the trees to the possibility of increased drought, we don’t know if the climate will support massive forest restoration.
+From nutrient availability for the trees to the possibility of increased drought, we don’t know if the climate will be able to support massive forest restoration.

 3. The effects on biodiversity

-Most major tree-planting plans don’t consider several factors like the fact that most of the trees being planted are fast-growing commercial trees like eucalyptus and acacia.
+Most major tree planting plans don’t consider the fact that most of the trees being planted are fast-growing commercial trees like eucalyptus and acacia.
 Such trees provide little to no biodiversity benefits.

 Additionally, while it may seem like a good idea to plant trees in, for instance, the African savanna, what does it mean for its current inhabitants?
 More trees mean more tree cover, but can grasslands and savanna ecosystems thrive in the cover?